Every Rowan Tree has a Story ...

 Another legend tells us how the Rowan tree bent over a fast-flowing river and rescued Thor from being swept away into the Underworld.
 The wood is strong and resilient, and has, since ancient times, been used to make protective crosses tied with red thread.
 The Rowan tree’s timber has also been used for carving rune staves, walking sticks, and was especially treasured for its divining properties.

-The delicate, creamy-white flowers are five petalled, blossoming every Spring and loved by our honey and bumble bees.
-Wild birds feast on the ripe berries in Autumn, and so can we – use them to make alcoholic concoctions or Rowan jelly, which is delicious with venison and other game.
+The delicate, creamy-white flowers are five petalled, blossoming every spring and loved by our honey and bumble bees.
+Garden birds feast on the ripe berries in autumn, and so can we – use them to make alcoholic concoctions or Rowan jelly, which is delicious with venison and other game.